taymoork2/collab-ui-react/README.md

 * Run package managers in the cloned project to pull dependencies:
 * `npm install && bower install`
 * Launch the app: `gulp serve`
-* Before pushing any code to jenkins, always use `git pull --rebase`
+* Before pushing any code to jenkins, always use `git fetch upstream && git merge upstream/master`
 * After git pulls, run bower install and npm install to make sure to pull new dependencies.

 Project structure